bryanstark1/sneaker-closet/README.md

 2. Instead of auto deleting on Delete button click, I wanted a modal to prompt the user to confirm before deleting.

+- Referenced https://stackoverflow.com/questions/45607982/how-to-disable-background-when-modal-window-pops-up to understand how to disable the page under the modal while the modal is open.
+Requiring a choice of either "Cancel" or "Confirm Delete".

 - Issue with console/element flickering when trying to toggle the display from flex to none.
 Needed to implement event.preventDefault() https://stackoverflow.com/questions/55889300/my-javascript-output-flashes-for-a-second-and-then-disappears